davidmoreno/aseqrc/README.md

 # Alsa Sequencer Remote Control

-Creates an http server that aallows to easily control alsa sequencer connections.
+Creates an http server that allows to easily control alsa sequencer connections.

 I use it to connect all my MIDI gear to a Raspberry Pi, and control the